Opus Clip

 Who should pick Opus Clip?

 Opus Clip is shaped for bulk clip generation.
-Its biggest strength: strong auto-reframing across aspect ratios.
 The catch is the recognizable Opus look on outputs, and most serious creators use it as a first pass before a human edit, not a final deliverable

 Is Opus Clip free?